Skip to content

 --output report.html

-from truthound.datadocs import generate_html_report
+from truthound.html_reporter import generate_html_report

-title="Customer Data Quality Report",
+html_content = generate_html_report(report, title="Customer Data Quality Report")

 Step 6: Fix Issues Programmatically